edelveart/figuratenum/README.md

 # FigurateNum

-FigurateNum is a set of figurate number generators based on the book [Figurate Numbers (2012)](https://books.google.com.pe/books/about/Figurate_Numbers.html?id=cDxYdstLPz4C&redir_esc=y) by Michel Deza and Elena Deza.
+FigurateNum is a set of **figurate number generators** based on the book [Figurate Numbers (2012)](https://books.google.com.pe/books/about/Figurate_Numbers.html?id=cDxYdstLPz4C&redir_esc=y) by Michel Deza and Elena Deza.

-It contains in total:
+FigurateNum generates the following types of **infinite sequences**:

-- [x] 20 plane figurate numbers
+- [x] 20 sequences of plane figurate numbers
-- [x] 38 space figurate numbers
+- [x] 38 sequences of space figurate numbers
-- [x] 18 multidimensional figurate numbers
+- [x] 18 sequences of multidimensional figurate numbers

 ## What is the purpose of FigurateNum?